launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/07-flag-prerequisites/assignment.md

   type: service
   hostname: workstation
   port: 3000
-- title: VS Code
+- title: Code Editor
   type: service
   hostname: workstation
   port: 8080
-- title: Code Editor
-  type: code
-  hostname: workstation
-  path: /opt/ld/talkin-ship-workshop-app
 - title: Shell
   type: terminal
   hostname: workstation
 difficulty: basic
 timelimit: 600
 ---

+# Lab 7

 Let's begin by taking a look at our failed migration from earlier.
 We have these two components: